Shubunkin Fish: Your Guide to Easy Care and Keeping

 Tank mates

-Do shubunkins eat other fish?
-Shubunkin goldfish are generally peaceful and not aggressive towards other fish.
-They are social creatures and prefer to coexist peacefully with other fish of similar temperament and size.
-In most cases, shubunkins will not eat or attack other fish in the same tank or pond.
-In general, shubunkins are well-suited for community aquariums and peaceful outdoor ponds with other similarly sized and peaceful fish.
+Shubunkin goldfish are generally peaceful and exhibit a non-aggressive demeanor towards other fish.
+They are social creatures that prefer to coexist harmoniously with fish of similar temperament and size.
+In most cases, shubunkins will not eat or attack other fish in the same tank or pond, making them well-suited for community aquariums and peaceful outdoor ponds.

 1. Common Goldfish (Carassius auratus): Common goldfish are close relatives of shubunkins and can be good tank mates as they have similar size and temperament.